silverstripe/silverstripe-mfa/docs/en/02_creating-new-mfa-methods/01_creating-mfa-method-frontend.md

+---
+title: Creating a new MFA method: front-end
+---

-# Creating a new MFA method: Front-end
+# Creating a new MFA method: front-end

 ## Introduction